Social Icons

 Directed by Dan Scanlon

-That said, this movie used the same formula of a dead parent and made that the main arc to which this story spins on.
-If you have seen the trailers, you will understand that this animation is about two brothers trying to bring their dead father back from the dead.
-They idea stemmed from a gift their father left them, which was given to them by their strong-willed mother (voiced by Julia Louis-Dreyfus).
+There’s this Disney/Pixar formula of one parent being dead in many of their movies.
+They seem to use it a lot.
+When I saw it happening again, I wondered why they can't come up with another narrative to center their lead's story on.
+That said, this movie uses the same formula of a dead parent and makes that the main arc on which the story spins.
+If you’ve seen the trailers, you’ll understand that this animation is about two brothers trying to bring their dead father back to life.
+The idea stems from a gift their father left them, which was given to them by their strong-willed mother (voiced by Julia Louis-Dreyfus).

-It is from this sad beginning to Scanlon's life that this story builds on.
-The story takes place in another world where we have two elven, blue-haired brothers living with their strong-willed widowed mother.
-Their father died before the youngest Ian (Tom Holland) was born.
+The movie’s plot comes from Dan Scanlon’s own personal life.
+(He also directed Disney/Pixar's Monsters University in 2013.)
+When he was a year old, he and his older brother lost their father.
+It is from this sad beginning in Scanlon's life that this story builds on.
+The story takes place in another world, where we have two elven, blue-haired brothers living with their strong-willed widowed mother.
+Their father died before the youngest, Ian (Tom Holland), was born.

-The chemistry between Tom Holland and Chris Pratt in this movie is amazing and the movie develops into a bumbling adventure, the way Pixar knows how to deliver.
+The chemistry between Tom Holland and Chris Pratt in this movie is amazing, and the movie develops into a bumbling adventure, the way Pixar knows how to deliver.

 0 comments: